buzzer-re/YoRHa/README.md

 - pause
     - "Pauses" the current YorhaDBG thread to trigger the trap handler.
         - Note: The system is not entirely frozen, as some network components would not work.
+- step
+    - Perform a single-step execution (execute just one instruction) and return control to the debugger.

 - load_kpayload
     -  Loads a kernel payload and attach the debugger into it